AustinSkrobar/AustinSkrobar/README.md

 ## Hi There!

 Welcome to my page.
-- 🔭 I’m currently working on MVPshop.
+- 🔭 I’m currently working on a booking service/shop for stores.
-- 🌱 I’m currently learning TailwindCss).
+- 🌱 I’m currently learning Svelte.
-- 👯 I’m looking to collaborate on Hackathons.
+- 👯 I’m looking to collaborate on Data visualizations.
-- 🤔 I’m looking for help with Design, and paired programming.
+- 🤔 I’m looking for help with understanding my next steps.
 - 💬 Ask me about the future 🧙‍♂️.
 - 📫 How to reach me: ... www.linkedin.com/in/austin-skrobarczyk
 - ⚡ Fun fact: ...
-I'm colorblind and half Polish!
+I'm colorblind but can still design thanks to the tools available on the web!